ammaritiz/LexisNexisHackathon17/README.md

 Our Service Milestone is demonstrated in this demo on youtube and can be accessed [here](https://youtu.be/xcyAL6UnUK8).

 Our Deployment Milestone is demonstrated in two demos on youtube.
 The deployment demo can be accessed [here](https://youtu.be/fOz08XTs3x4) and the use case functionality demo can be accessed [here](https://youtu.be/DAl92mwnuR8).

+Our Report Milestone is demonstrated in this demo on youtube and can be accessed [here](https://youtu.be/DAl92mwnuR8).